sgauguet/Lem_in/README.md

 usage ./lem_in [-debug] [-count] [-path] [-print] < map.txt

 The options are as follows:
      -debug    Check the validity of map.txt.
-     -coun    Display the number of laps.
+     -count    Display the number of laps.
      -path     Display (one of) the smallest path from start_room to end_room.
      -print    Display the structure of the anthill.